 And we have been told by those receiving their funding that much of the reason that there IS a movement today to free teen killers is because of the funding made available by these foundations.

-Smaller and local prison reform and human rights groups in desperate need of new funding streams have taken on working against juvenile life without parole prison sentences because of the significant funding sources made available to them if they took up this “cause”.
+Smaller and local prison reform and human rights groups in desperate need of new funding streams have taken on working against juvenile life without parole prison sentences because of the significant funding sources made available to them if they take up this “cause”.

 Who Else Funds This Work?